How to Remove Fireplace Doors

 4. Gently angle out the the bottom of the folded door towards the center of the fireplace until the top of the door can be pulled away from the “top receiving hole” on the fireplace.

-The picture below illustrates how to properly remove the door.
+This picture illustrates how to properly remove the door.
 You will only need a screwdriver to press the clip down so that you may then slide top pen out of the clip.

 Removing Prefab Fireplace Bifold Doors (With Frame)